Dorinda Medley Is Leaving ‘RHONY,’ Says It Was A ‘Great Outlet’ For Her To ‘Heal’ After Her Husband Died

-Dorinda Medley announced on Instagram she plans to leave The Real Housewives Of New York City after five seasons as a firm fan favorite.
+Dorinda Medley announced on Instagram she plans to leave The Real Housewives Of New York City after five seasons as a firm fan favorite, and credited the show for helping her to recover after the death of her husband.

-The reality star posted a glamorous shot of herself on the social media site wearing a eye-catching black dress which featured silver sequins as she reclined in a red chair with a matching fan in her hand.
-She captioned the shot, which was posted on Tuesday, with her announcement that she had decided to quit the franchise.
+On Tuesday, the reality star posted a glamorous shot of herself in an eye-catching black and silver sequinned dress as she reclined on a red chair with a matching fan in her hand.
+She captioned the image with the unexpected announcement that she had decided to quit the franchise.

 “What a journey this has been.
 I have laughed and cried and tried to Make it Nice,” she wrote, “but all things must come to an end.”